A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Surveying Ageing Detection Techniques

 \subsection{Surveying Methodology}

-The research for the presented literature comprised consulting of various notable scientific databases (IEEE, ACM, and Google Scholar) while limiting the results with keywords including \emph{ag(e)ing, degradation, failure, monitoring}, and the components of interest: FPGA, microcontroller, system on chip, and power supply.
+The research for the presented literature comprised consulting of various notable scientific databases (IEEE, ACM, Scopus, and Google Scholar) while limiting the results with keywords including \emph{ag(e)ing, degradation, failure, monitoring}, and the components of interest: FPGA, microcontroller, system on chip, and power supply.
 We excluded, however, board-level mechanical wear-out effects, such as broken interconnects or the degradation of solder joints.
 Upon the initial searches, we followed the related work referenced by the results.
 References were selected with the objective of maximizing the variety of detection and monitoring approaches.
-This literature compendium includes both methods originally designed to assess the system health status while on service and methods which have been employed to study the impact of ageing processes on devices under controlled environments.
+We did not include work on the design of special ageing hardware probes for ASICs, instead we focused on techniques applied to COTS devices without built-in on-chip ageing sensors.
+Moreover, the presented techniques have been implemented in real hardware; therefore, their results are empirical and not exclusively based on simulations.
+This literature compendium includes methods originally designed to assess the system health status while on service, as well as methods that have been employed to study the impact of ageing processes on devices under controlled environments.

+We consider that the selected components represent well the minimal building blocks present in most modern embedded systems: a main processing unit, memory, and a power source \cite{esd-m-21}.
+While a huge variety of peripherals, such as sensors and actuators, are frequently required on certain embedded system domains (\eg cyber-physical systems and IoT \cite{wtgo-gvgs-18}), they are use-case specific in nature and can vary fundamentally in their functioning principles.
+We aim to abstract from particular deployment cases for embedded devices.
+Instead, we aspire for this survey to serve as a comprehensive guide across embedded domains and thus focus on the body of work concerning FPGAs, MCUs, SoCs, and power supplies.